NICHD-BSPC/intro-rnaseq-hpc/lessons/wk5_lesson01_introR_Rstudio.md

     and
     [Google's](http://web.stanford.edu/class/cs109l/unrestricted/resources/google-style.html).

+## Best practices

+Before we move on to more complex concepts and getting familiar with the language, we want to point out a few things about best practices when working with R which will help you stay organized in the long run:

+-   Code and workflow are more reproducible if we can document everything that we do.
+Our end goal is not just to "do stuff", but to do it in a way that anyone can easily and exactly replicate our workflow and results. **All code should be written in the script editor and saved to file, rather than working in the console.**
+-   The **R console** should be mainly used to inspect objects, test a function or get help.
+-   Use `#` signs to comment. **Comment liberally** in your R scripts.
+    This will help future you and other collaborators know what each line of code (or code block) was meant to do.
+Anything to the right of a `#` is ignored by R. *A shortcut for this is*
+    <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd> if you want to comment
+    an entire chunk of text.

 ## Interacting with data in R

 R is commonly used for handling big data, and so it only makes sense